c1rrus/gulp-kitchen-sink/README.md

 # gulp-kitchen-sink

+**Deprecated**!
+This package is no longer being maintained.
+Please consider updating your `gulpfile.js` accordingly.

+---

 A collection of useful Gulp tasks and utilities.

 `gulp-kitchen-sink` contains a number of useful Gulp tasks for common web development build activities.
 It comes with a small API to conveniently configure and add its tasks into your `gulpfile.js`.